 Pryamikov was impressed with the software’s capabilities for speeding up the change management process.
 He notes, “With Solid Edge, making changes is easy and fast.
 Importantly, use of the software considerably speeds up product development and project transfer to manufacturing.”

 Users have mastered the system and are putting its highly flexible CAD functionality to use across virtually every aspect of their jobs.
 Pryamikov explains, “Our specialists particularly value features that foster productivity, such as the assembly family/parts family capability, which enables users to quickly form an array of parts corresponding to given loads.
 Solid Edge is packed with features that boost productivity.”

 Using Solid Edge, KONAR has completed a comprehensive new library of fasteners.
 The fastener project was expedited as data developed with other systems was readily transferred for use via Solid Edge.

 Designers emphasized the convenience of working with models imported from other CAD systems, made possible by Parasolid® software, the 3D solid modeling component used by Solid Edge and many of the world’s leading independent software vendors (ISVs).
-Applications based on Parasolid, also from Siemens PLM Software, enjoy seamless two-way data compatibility.
+Applications based on Parasolid, also from Siemens Digital Industries Software, enjoy seamless two-way data compatibility.